 Get involved by liking Love Food Hate Waste NSW on Facebook.

 You can also:

 To help eligible partners deliver Love Food Hate Waste projects in their community, the NSW Environment Protection Authority (EPA) and Environmental Trust provide grant funding.

-Round 4 of the grants are open until 5.00 pm 14 June 2016.
-For the application forms, guidelines and more information visit the Environmental Trust website.
+Round 4 of the grants have closed.
+A new round of grants is proposed to open in late 2017.
+For example application forms, guidelines and more information visit the Environmental Trust website

 For information and resources please email the Love Food Hate Waste team.

 The NSW EPA and Environmental Trust hosted a one-day workshop in June 2015 for the community sector detailing the funding opportunities for food waste projects.

 Presentations from the day are provided below:

 Sometimes we have food items we cannot eat, for example items such as pineapple skins, eggs shells, bones and tea bags.
 We can turn this unavoidable food waste into a valuable resource for the garden by composting inedible food scraps, or by placing them in a worm farm or bokashi bucket.
 These options are also an excellent way of managing our garden waste.